Prince Hill Winery (www.princehillwines.com)

 The method and equipment they found is the same that has been available and used for a long time here in Australia.

-Imagine; A series of photographs are taken; they are reviewed by the specialist who examines the difference in heat dispersal throughout your body, and any changes over months or years are compared back to the baseline images.
+Imagine; A series of photographs are taken of you; they are reviewed by the specialist who examines the difference in heat dispersal throughout your body, and any changes over months or years are compared back to the baseline images.

 Breast Cancer Detection